Fly Fishing: 11 Best Guide Tips To Catch More Trout

 I tell guys it’s better to take 5 minutes to tiptoe your way 10 feet into the water to position yourself in the right spot and catch that big trout in the first few casts, then it is to rush into the spot, spook all the fish, have them go lock-jaw and then have to wait 30 minutes to an hour for them to settle down and start eating again.

-This is one of the biggest reason many anglers rarely catch big fish.
+This is one of the biggest reasons many anglers rarely catch big fish.

 Guide Tip – Approach From Down River